jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 After that evening, I became open to exploring religion, not as a means of understanding objective truth, but as a way of finding meaning and purpose.
 Of orienting myself to those around me and to the universe itself.

 In early 2023, I began attending [The Junction Church](https://thejunction.church/), with much trepidation and disbelief.
-Despite being an atheist at the time, I was welcomed with warmth and hospitality, without reservation or judgment.
+Despite being an atheist my first visit to this church, I was welcomed with warmth and hospitality, without reservation or judgment.

 I was awestruck by the abundance of meaning and purpose all around me.
 Even if I could not participate in it, the richness of the experience was palpable.

-I wanted to have what _they_ had; however, I still had borders that prevented my feet from wandering.
+I wanted to have what _they_ had; however, rigid borders still prevented my feet from wandering.

 ## Evolution